aerogear-attic/aerogear-cordova-oauth2/README.md

 ### Sample example

-In `wwww/js/index.js` file, to start the OAuth2 dance as soon as `onDeviceReady` event is fired, add the foloowing snippet:
+In `wwww/js/index.js` file, to start the OAuth2 dance as soon as `onDeviceReady` event is fired, add the following snippet:

 ```javascript
   onDeviceReady: function () {